NCHUEEmonkey/YOLOv5-on-Pynq-ZU_custom-model/README.md

 3. **Set Up the Environment:** Ensure all dependencies are installed and the environment is configured.

 ## Model Preparation

-1. **Convert YOLOv5 to ONNX:**
+very important
-    - Follow the steps in the `models/README.md` to convert the YOLOv5 model to the ONNX format.
+1. Modify the Activation Function
-2. **Quantize the Model:**
+Locate the activation functions in the YOLOv5 codebase.
+These are typically defined in the models/common.py file, where the SiLU function is used.
-    - Use the Vitis AI quantizer to convert the ONNX model to a quantized version compatible with the FPGA.
+Replace instances of the SiLU activation function with LeakyReLU.

 ## Deployment